kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 #### Advantages:

-- The Help Portal provides the possibility of having different versions of documentation depending on the user type by ading flags and using different containers.
+- The Help Portal provides the possibility of having different versions of documentation depending on the user type by adding flags and using different containers.
-- Having all Kyma documentation in Help Portal would enusre a unified user experince and only one entry point for Kyma users.
+- Having all Kyma documentation in Help Portal would ensure a unified user experience and only one entry point for Kyma users.
-- Becoming an author requires license and training which gives more control over the product documentation.
+- Becoming an author requires a license and training which gives more control over the product documentation.
 - Analytics and search options enabled.
 - Unified UI and URL.
 - Intuitive navigation.